Located in the southern city of Al Wakrah, the 40,000-capacity Al Janoub Stadium opened on 16 May 2019 with the Amir Cup final.

 One of Qatar's oldest continuously inhabited areas, Al Wakrah was long a centre for pearl diving and fishing.
 The traditional dhow boats used in these pursuits inspired the design of Al Janoub Stadium.
-A stunning pre-match show paid tribute to Al Wakrah's heritage and to Zaha Hadid, the architect whose firm designed the stadium's boldly futuristic shape.
+At its inauguration, a stunning pre-match show paid tribute to Al Wakrah's heritage and to Zaha Hadid, the architect whose firm designed the stadium's boldly futuristic shape.

 An extraordinary stadium for an adventurous city